COMPREHENSIVE APPROACH

 Normalize gait on basketball court as TROM brace is unlocked with the ROM present

-PHASE 1: OF INTEGREATED SKILL REHAB
+PHASE ONE: INTEGRATED SKILL REHAB

 Goals: